SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/03-DOM-Manipulations.md

 # Description

-Here is a link for the [resources](https://mega.nz/file/KFAGVbDK#ShurUyzcUv6jnn3FU-aUGsOaLNyxLUNix3-VxjQAQRs) for this task.
+_**Here is a link to the**_ [resources](https://mega.nz/file/KFAGVbDK#ShurUyzcUv6jnn3FU-aUGsOaLNyxLUNix3-VxjQAQRs) _**for this task.**_

-In this problem, you should create a JS functionality which creates articles and appends them into an article section.
+In this problem, you should create JS functionality which creates articles and appends them into an article section.

 The programs in this language are called **scripts**.
-They can be written right in the HTML and **executed automatically** as the page loads.
+They can be written directly in the HTML file and **executed automatically** as the page loads.

 Scripts are provided and executed as a **plain text**.
-They don't need a special preparation or a compilation to run.
+They do not need special preparation or compilation to run.

-In this aspect, JavaScript is very **different** from another language called Java.
+In this aspect, JavaScript is very **different** from many other languages, which require compilation and additional steps before it such as Java.

 [image assetsSrc="JS-Advanced-DOM-Lab-1.jpg" /]